-If you are attending a performance or event at the Royal Opera House we would like to draw your attention to some changes to our security measures in light of the raised threat level.
+If you are attending a performance or event at the Royal Opera House we would like to draw your attention to our security measures.

-You will notice an increased security presence at the Royal Opera House and we will take time to search all bags on entry.
+You will notice a security presence at the Royal Opera House and we may request to search bags on entry or whilst on our premises.
 You can help us to make sure that this has as little impact on your visit as possible by doing the following:

 • Please plan your journey and arrive as early as possible

 • Please avoid bringing any bags with you

 • If a bag is absolutely necessary, no bag larger than a small handbag please (we would advise no larger than A3 or a briefcase)

 • If you do have large bags we kindly ask you to make alternative arrangements for their storage